boikle/python_scripts/README.md

-# spatial_scripts
+# python_scripts
-A collection of scripts used for various spatial projects
+A collection of Python scripts used for various projects